-The beneficiary's status as an EDB is determined at the participant's death. \$401(a)(9)(E)(ii)(last sentence).
+When Status Is Determined.
+The beneficiary's status as an EDB is determined at the participant's death. §401(a)(9)(E)(ii)(last sentence).
 If a DB later becomes an EDB (i.e., is later disabled) before all distributions have been made from the plan, the plan cannot switch to EDB status.

-A special provision under 401(a)(9)(H)(v) for multi-beneficiary trusts for disabled and chronically ill beneficiaries gives these two categories of EDBs benefits not enjoyed by other EDBs: (i) A mandated division at the participant's death is given effect, contrary to the result described for retirement plan distributions generally in Reg. §1.401(a)(9)-4, A-5(c) (for example if some of a single pot trust is divided into a separate trust for a disabled or chronically ill child, that separate trust would qualify for this exception); (ii) A single trust with multiple disabled or chronically ill individuals as beneficiaries qualifies for the exception; and (ii) An accumulation trust for disabled or chronically ill beneficiaries qualifies for the exception (whose life expectancy is used in that case is not clear, and the conservative approach, until the IRS gives further guidance, is to have remainder beneficiaries who are no older than the disabled or chronically ill current beneficiary or beneficiaries).
+Applicable Multi-Beneficiary Trusts (AMBTs).
+A special provision under §401(a)(9)(H)(v) for "applicable multi-beneficiary trusts" (or AMBTs) applies if (i) the trust has more than one beneficiary, (ii) all of the beneficiaries are designated beneficiaries, and (iii) at least one of the beneficiaries is disabled or chronically ill, Some of the special benefits afforded disabled and chronically ill beneficiary EDBs under the AMBT provisions are: (i) A mandated division at the participant's death is given effect, contrary to the result described for retirement plan distributions generally in Reg. §1.401(a)(9)-4, A-5(c) (for example if some of a single pot trust is divided into a separate trust for a disabled or chronically ill child, that separate trust would qualify for this exception); (ii) A single trust with multiple disabled or chronically ill individuals as beneficiaries qualifies for the exception; and (ii) An accumulation trust for disabled or chronically ill beneficiaries qualifies for the exception (whose life expectancy is used in that case is not clear, and the conservative approach, until the IRS gives further guidance, is to have remainder beneficiaries who are no older than the disabled or chronically ill current beneficiary or beneficiaries).

+Special Needs Trusts.
 Being able to use accumulation trusts is particularly helpful for special needs trust planning.
 See Item 33 regarding special needs trust planning generally.
 Further IRS guidance is needed with respect to various issues for special needs trusts, including when and how the determination of whether a beneficiary is disabled or chronically ill must be made.
 As examples of the need for further guidance, many special needs trusts include a "backstop provision" allowing distributions to other beneficiaries of amounts that would cause the disabled beneficiary not to qualify for government assistance programs or include a provision allowing distributions to other beneficiaries for tax planning in light of the high rates applied to undistributed trust income.
 How will those provisions impact qualification of a trust as an EDB in light of its disabled or chronically ill beneficiaries?
-Until further guidance is provided, consider revising special needs trusts to exclude (i) backstop provisions, (ii) provisions allowing the payment of travel expenses of a travel companion for a disabled beneficiary.
+Until further guidance is provided, consider revising special needs trusts to exclude (i) backstop provisions, (ii) provisions allowing excess assets to be distributed to non-disabled beneficiaries, or (iii) provisions allowing the payment of travel expenses of a travel companion for a disabled beneficiary.
+An outstanding resource regarding planning for the disabled and chronically ill EDB category (and in particular, planning for special needs trusts in light of the SECURE Act) is Nancy Welber, Security for Disabled and Chronically III Beneficiaries, Trusts & Estates 40 (April 2020) (hereinafter "Welber, Disabled and Chronically III Beneficiaries").
+That article has an excellent summary of changed drafting considerations for special needs trusts (referred to in that article as SNTs) in light of the SECURE Act.